aurule/npc/README.md

 * `--title`: Override just the title from the metadata.
 * `--outfile`: Path where the output should go.
 If omitted (or you pass `-`), the output will go to stdout for chaining to another command.
 * `--sort_by`: Sort characters by these tag names before creating the listing.
 Separate multiple tags with a comma, and use `-tag` for a reverse sort on that tag.
+* `--headings`: Add section headings for these tags.
+This defaults to the tags in `sort_by`, but you can override it to make headings for any tags.
+It's best that the tags are a subset of `sort_by`, since otherwise you'll have repeat headings everywhere.
+Not supported by the `json` format.
 * `--no_sort`: Suppress sorting entirely.
+* `--partial`: Force the output to contain only body content, with no headers *or* footers.
+Not supported by the `json` format.

 ## Dump Raw NPC Data